 As I am sure you will appreciate, this is not a decision taken lightly and one that will pose serious challenges for us as a business; we are acutely aware that you will face comparable challenges yourself.
 If there is anything that we can do to support you throughout this difficult period outside of the above, then please get in touch.

 Positive Behaviour Management Pro (PBMpro) has been assessed by BILD ACT (Association of Certified Training) and complies with the Restraint Reduction Network (RRN) Training Standards.
-Accredited training will be a requirement for all NHS commissioned services from April 2020.
-It will also be recognised as best practice by CQC.
+Certified training will be a requirement for NHS commissioned services and the Care Quality Commission from April 2020.

 ********** Click here to download a leaflet about PBMpro **********